By Steve Beauregard

 First off, the Las Vegas Trams we’re discussing here are the three free monorails owned and operated by casinos on the west side of the Las Vegas Strip.
-These are different than the longer, official Las Vegas Monorail system on the other side of Las Vegas Boulevard, which you have to pay to ride.
-You can read more about that one here: How much does the Las Vegas Monorail Cost?
+These are different than the longer, official Las Vegas Monorail system on the other side of Las Vegas Boulevard, which you have to pay to ride and which you can read about here: Las Vegas Monorail price.

 Now on to the three free trams: These three non-related systems offer a patchwork of convenience for walking-weary tourists.
 They can save you both a lot of time, as well as blisters on your feet.